dod-cyber-crime-center/sqlite-dissect/README.md

 ### sqlite_dissect.py

-This script will act as the command line script to run this library as a stand-alone application.
+This script acts as the command line script to run this library as a stand-alone application.

 TODO:
 - [ ] Documentation improvements.